hashicorp/consul/website/source/docs/guides/consul-template.html.md

 1. *Update configuration files*.
 The Consul template tool can be used to update service configuration files.
-A common use case is managing load balancer configuration files that need to be updated regularly in a dynamic Infrastructure on machines many not be able to directly connect to the Consul cluster.
+A common use case is managing load balancer configuration files that need to be updated regularly in a dynamic infrastructure on machines many not be able to directly connect to the Consul cluster.

 1. *Discover data about the Consul cluster*.
 It is possible to collect information about the services in your Consul cluster.
 For example, you could